aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

                     const fileName = `outOle${i}.${ext}`;

-                    // Save the ole object as a new excel file if the object type is xlsx. if (ole.fileFormatType === FileFormatType.Xlsx) {
+                    // Save the ole object as a new Excel file if the object type is xlsx. if (ole.fileFormatType === FileFormatType.Xlsx) {
                         const ms = ole.objectData;
                         if (ms != null) {